flairysky/secretsobservatory/posts/demo-complete.md

 cover_image: "assets/covers/demo.svg"
 ---

-# A Complete Demo: Math, Images, and Formatting

 This post demonstrates all the features of the Secrets Observatory blog, including mathematical typesetting, image handling, code blocks, and various formatting options.

 ## Mathematical Content